 Practice the actual obstacle once a week too, Vallencourt says.
 Put a kettlebell or dumbbell in a bucket and walk with it.
 Keep the bucket in line with your belly button and grip the bottom with one hand, using the other to grip your wrist.
 “This way only one hand gets shredded at a time,” he says, “and you can squeeze your pecs and arms to help grip the bucket.”

 Vallencourt adds one very big caution when it comes to this bit of obstacle course training: “Never put the bucket on the ground” during a race, he says.
 “It’s better to rest it on one leg while you’re in a full lunge, or just leaning a little bit.”

-A brand-new obstacle for 2017, the twister is a variation on the linear monkey bars, but with a twist: The handles rotate back and forth while you’re trying to move forward.
-Without a good grip, it’ll be hard to get the hang of this one, says Nicholas Washington, a Spartan SGX coach at Circle City Martial Arts and Fitness in Greenfield, Indiana.
+The twister is a variation on the linear monkey bars, but (you guessed it!) with a twist: The handles rotate back and forth while you’re trying to move forward.
+Without a good grip strength, it’ll be hard to get the hang of this one, says Nicholas Washington, a Spartan SGX coach at Circle City Martial Arts and Fitness in Greenfield, Indiana.

 “They’ll also help you in preparing for unknown variables, such as rope diameter,” he says, “and in field conditions like wet weather and mud.”

 The rope climb is a favorite of Spartan race designers, if somewhat less popular with the racers.
 Lack of technique explains why so many try but so few succeed, Washington says.

 TRAINING TIP: Though it’s not the only rope-climbing technique you’ll see in a Spartan race, Washington recommends the J-hook “due to its overall simplicity.”

 Use the bend in the rope to create a J shape that acts like a stirrup for the foot to rest on while the other foot provides a side clamp to hold the rope in place.
 Once you have the technique down, practice it regularly, learning to use your legs and core as much as possible.